thx1138bby/Mission-to-Mars/README.md

 # Mission-to-Mars
 Simulations for the paper "A Simulation and Comparison of Propulsion Systems for a Manned Mission to Mars" evaluating different space propulsion systems for a future manned Mars mission.
-Requires MatPlotLib.
-To install type in terminal: pip install matplotlib
+Requires MatPlotLib and Scipy.
+To install type in terminal: pip install matplotlib, pip install scipy

 ## Abstract